• Skip to primary navigation

 Cake batter in a mixing bowl after combining the ingredients.

-Now let’s add the dry ingredients.
-Salt, baking powder and cake and pastry flour.
-For flavouring, I’m adding coffee emulsion.
-This will give us that amazing coffee flavour and also a gorgeous rich colour to our batter.
+Add the dry ingredients: salt, baking powder and cake flour.
+For flavouring, add coffee emulsion.
+This will give us that amazing coffee aroma and also a gorgeous, rich colour to our batter.

 Adding dry ingredients and coffee emulsion to the coffee cake batter.